-To help facilitate the learning of the students, the United Kingdom provides an ideal setting for achieving the learning objectives.
 The travel aspect will give students a way to apply what they have learned abroad to what they have learned in the United States and in the class.
-By seeing different court processes, speaking to police officers, judges, and other criminal justice officials, and by touring various jails, museums, and other related places, it will go a long way toward helping student visualize the different approaches in the United Kingdom and how the United States has used the United Kingdom Model in developing their own system.
+By seeing different court processes, speaking to police officers, judges, and other criminal justice officials, and by touring various jails, castles, museums, and other related places, it will go a long way toward helping students visualize the different approaches in the United Kingdom and how the United States has used the United Kingdom Model in developing their own system.

-Faculty Leaders: Ross Allen (email@example.com), Sociology, Anthropology & Criminal Justice
+Faculty Leader: Ross Allen (email@example.com), Department of Sociology, Anthropology & Criminal Justice

 Program Travel Dates